Dynamical active particles in the overdamped limit: Analytical description of the behaviour

 Since $I$ changes on a much slower scale than $\varphi$, we can approximate the integral by Colloquially speaking, the prefactor in \eqref{eq:deltaI1} determines how often the integral in \eqref{eq:deltaI1} fits into the integral expression in \eqref{eq:deltaI0}.
 Also $\dot{I}$ and $\dot{\varphi}$ should be understood as functions of $\varphi$ and the current average value $\bar{I}$.
 Inserting \eqref{eq:phi2d} and \eqref{eq:I2d}, we are now left with the coarse grained change of $I$ given by

 It is easy to see that the zeroth order in $\varepsilon$ of the integrand vanishes since we integrate $\sin(\varphi)$ over one period.
-The first order Taylor expansion of the integrand in\eqref{eq:firstIav} yields which is a viable approximation as long as holds.
-The case of large $\delta$ will be considered separately.
+The first order Taylor expansion in $\varepsilon$ of the integrand in \eqref{eq:firstIav} yields which is a viable approximation as long as the dimensionless travel distance fulfils The case of large $\varepsilon d$ will be considered separately.

 The product $\sin(\varphi)\cos(\varphi)$ also vanishes after integrating and we are left with a non-vanishing integral over $\sin^2\varphi$.
 This leads us to the averaged evolution